-Generous Jewish Studies Scholarships: Continuing Jewish Studies undergraduates have been awarded $191,000 in scholarships for the current year.
-High school students can apply for 4-year scholarships.
+Generous Jewish Studies Scholarships: High school students can apply for up to $40,000, 4-year scholarships in Jewish Studies.
 More »

-Jewish Studies Administrative Internship: Each year the JSP awards an administrative internship.
+Jewish Studies Internships: Each year, the JSP awards an administrative internship.
 Also, all students can enroll in a course and earn credit for an internship related to Jewish Studies.
 More »

-Regular Student-Faculty Gatherings: Fall dessert, free one-on-one lunches/dinners with the faculty, dinners in faculty members’ homes, spring gala dinner, lunches — all free.
+Regular Student-Faculty Gatherings: Fall dessert, free one-on-one lunches/dinners with the faculty, dinners in faculty members’ homes, spring gala dinner.
 More »

 Jewish Studies Student Association: Many events and activities–film showings, study breaks, free dinners, special programs!
 More »

 Study Abroad in Israel: Spend the year or a semester during your junior year at Hebrew University through IU Overseas Study or transfer credit back from Ben-Gurion University, Haifa University, or Tel Aviv University.
+Generous scholarships available.
 More »

-Career Support/Weekly E-mail Newsletter: We mentor our students for careers related to Jewish Studies with an alumni mentor program, an annual career night (run by visiting Alumni Fellows), & weekly e-mails with news about jobs/internships, summer opportunities, scholarships, graduate programs, and programs in Israel.
+Career Guidance/Weekly E-mail Newsletter: Wementor our students for careers related to Jewish Studies with an alumni mentor program, an annual career night (run by visiting Alumni Fellows), & weekly e-mails with news about jobs/internships, summer opportunities, scholarships, graduate programs, and programs in Israel.